fbpx

 The specific location of tingling or paresthesia often correlates with the area of the body served by the affected nerve root.
 In the context of foraminal stenosis in the cervical spine, these abnormal sensations are often experienced in the shoulders, arms, hands, or fingers.

 When these motor nerve roots are compressed, the normal flow of these motor signals can be disrupted.
 The efficiency of signal transmission from the brain to the muscles is reduced, which can lead to decreased muscle strength.
-In practical terms, this can manifest as difficulties in performing certain tasks, such as lifting objects or opening jars, which were previously easy.
-In severe cases, this can even lead to muscle atrophy or shrinkage due to decreased use.
+In practical terms, this can manifest as difficulties in performing certain tasks, such as lifting objects or opening jars, that were previously easy.
+In severe cases, this can lead to muscle atrophy or shrinkage due to decreased use.

 The location of muscle weakness often correlates with the area of the body served by the affected nerve root.
 In the context of foraminal stenosis in the cervical spine, this weakness is often experienced in the upper extremities, including the shoulders, arms, or hands.